 - (i) an unfair preference;

-- (ii) an undervalue transaction; or
+- (ii) an undervalue transaction;

+- (iii) a voidable floating charge; or

-- (iii) an extortionate credit transaction.
+- (iv) an extortionate credit transaction.

-Unfair preferences, undervalue transactions and extortionate credit transactions are all regulated by the Insolvency Act, and in each the transaction must have been entered into within the relevant vulnerability period, being the period prior to the commencement of winding up or making of the administration order and (except in the case of extortionate credit transactions) the transaction must either have been entered into at a time that the insolvent party was insolvent, or caused the insolvent party to become insolvent (for these purposes, insolvent excludes insolvent under the balance sheet test).
+Unfair preferences, undervalue transactions, voidable floating charges and extortionate credit transactions are all regulated by the Insolvency Act, and in each the transaction must have been entered into within the relevant vulnerability period, being the period prior to the commencement of winding up or making of the administration order and (except in the case of extortionate credit transactions) the transaction must either have been entered into at a time that the insolvent party was insolvent, or caused the insolvent party to become insolvent (for these purposes, insolvent excludes insolvent under the balance sheet test).